jerry1ye10/YoRPG_TeamMonster/YoRPGv3/README.md

-# This is our not our most recent version of YoRPG!
-Please check YoRPG out for the most recent version!
+# This is not our most recent version of our YoRPG!
+Please go to YoRPv5 for our latest version of the game!

 We are creating an RPG in java.
 To run, go into your terminal and enter javac YoRPG.java.
-Then enter java YoRPG.
+Then enter java YoRPG.This version of YoRPG uses Protagonist, Character, and Monster as abstract superclasses.

 ## Classes